-From its manual page, PS gives a snapshots of the current process.
-It will “capture” the system condition at a single time.
-If you want to have a repetitive updates in a real time, we can use top command.
+Linux ps command is a built-in tool to capture current processes on the system.
+It will capture the system condition at a single time.
+If you want to have repetitive updates in a real-time, we can use the top command.

-1. Run ps without any options
+1) Run ps without any options

 This is a very basic ps usage.
 Just type

 By default, it will show us 4 columns of information.

 - PID is a Process ID of the running command (CMD)